baidu/dperf/README.md

  - dperf requires exclusive use of the network interfaces.
  - dperf uses the FDIR feature.
 For the network interface that do not have this feature, dperf can only run in 'single-threaded' mode.
  - dperf does not have routing capability.
 It is recommended to build a test environment with a switch.
  - dperf does not support bonding.
-Vxlan will be in the next version.

 ## Contributing
 dperf welcomes your contribution.
 See the [CONTRIBUTING](CONTRIBUTING.md) file for details.